material-foundation/material-foundation-conventions-objc/README.md

       CHANGELOG.md            <- Release notes and history.
       README.md               <- Essential installation and usage guide.
       LibraryName.podspec     <- The podspec for the library.
+      Podfile                 <- Podfile for the canonical demo application.

       docs/                   <- In-depth technical documentation.
         TechnicalDoc1.md      <- Docs are written in Markdown.